Dr Rebecca Christina Deed

-My background is in plant molecular science and wine microbiology.
-Previous research that I have been involved in includes the investigation of the effect of low temperature fermentation on the transcriptome of wine yeast and the production of wine aromas, as well as projects centred on unravelling the biosynthesis of volatile sulfur compounds in wine.
+Kia ora!
+I am a lecturer in the School of Chemical Sciences and School of Biological Sciences and my background is in wine microbiology.
+I have been involved in projects investigating the effect of low temperature fermentation on the transcriptome of wine yeast and the production of wine aromas, as well as projects centred on unravelling the biosynthesis of volatile sulfur compounds in wine.
 I have also worked as a technician to develop improved commercial yeast strains for the New Zealand wine industry.

-In my spare time I am a national wine judge, having judged at senior level for Liquorland, the Royal Easter Wine Awards, New World Wine Awards, and Winestate Magazine, and at associate level for the Air New Zealand Wine Awards.
+In my spare time I am a national senior wine judge, having judged for the Air New Zealand Wine Awards, Dish Magazine, Liquorland, the New World Wine Awards, the Royal Easter Show Wine Awards and Winestate Magazine.
 I hold the WSET Level 3 (Advanced) Award in Wine and Spirits and the Level 1 Award in Sake.

 Research | Current

-My current research areas of interest are focused on using a combination of techniques in molecular biology and analytical chemistry to understand the mechanisms behind the biological and chemical formation of aroma compounds in grape juice and wine, as well as understanding yeast metabolic pathways leading to good fermentative ability.
+My current research areas of interest are focused on using a combination of techniques in molecular biology, fermentation science, analytical chemistry, sensory science and chemometrics to understand the mechanisms behind the biological and chemical formation of aroma compounds in grape juice and wine, the drivers of wine quality and diversity of styles, as well as understanding yeast metabolic pathways leading to good fermentative ability.

-Elucidation of the pathway/s to volatile thiols in white wine.
-Current projects include the quantification of ‘pre-precursors’ glut-3SH-al and glut-3SH-SO3 in grape juice and wine, the investigation into the role of H2S-mediated thiol production requiring the presence of C6 alcohols, and potential contribution of compounds containing sulfonic adducts for thiol formation.
-This research is in collaboration with Dr Lisa Pilkington and A/P Bruno Fedrizzi, School of Chemical Sciences.
+Elucidation of the pathway/s to volatile thiols and lactones in white wine.
+Current projects include the quantification and behaviour of thiol pre-precursors in grape juice and wine, the role of hydrogen sulfide-mediated thiol production requiring the presence of C6 alcohols, the influence of oenological adjuvants on thiol production and stability, and the formation mechanisms of lactones in white wines.
+This research is in collaboration with Dr Lisa Pilkington, Prof David Barker and A/P Bruno Fedrizzi, School of Chemical Sciences.

-Pinot noir fermentation dynamics and aroma chemistry.
-This area of research aims to investigate the interplay between the wild microflora present over the course of Pinot noir fermentation with Pinot noir wine aroma and quality.
+Pinot noir fermentation dynamics, aroma chemistry and wine colour.
+One strand of this research aims to investigate the interplay between the wild microflora present over the course of Pinot noir fermentation with Pinot noir wine aroma and quality.
 Changes in the microbial community during fermentation will be correlated to the evolution of aroma compounds at parallel fermentation stages.
-Further investigation into key impact odorants, such as beta-ionone and beta-damascenone, which are linked to Pinot noir quality, will be analysed in-depth in order to identify the role of wild yeast and bacteria in their formation.
-This research is in collaboration with Dr Sarah Knight (School of Biological Sciences) and A/P Bruno Fedrizzi (School of Chemical Sciences), University of Auckland.
+Further investigation into key impact odorants, such as beta-ionone and beta-damascenone, which are linked to Pinot noir quality, will be analysed in-depth in order to identify the role of wild yeast in their formation.
+Sub-projects in this area include the investigation of the impact of yeast behaviour on Pinot noir wine colour.
+This research is in collaboration with Dr Sarah Knight (School of Biological Sciences), Dr Lisa Pilkington and A/P Bruno Fedrizzi (School of Chemical Sciences).

-Wine chemical features linked to positive reduction and minerality in Chardonnay wines and the potential role of yeast.
-This area of research aims to gain deeper insights into the role of volatile sulfur compounds (VSCs) in Chardonnay wines by identifying relationships between positive reductive characters (i.e. flintiness) identified by sensory evaluation, and match these to the aroma chemistry of the wines.
+Wine chemical features linked to positive reduction in Chardonnay wines and negative reduction in Pinot noir wines and the potential role of yeast.
+This area of research aims to gain deeper insights into the role of volatile sulfur compounds (VSCs) in Chardonnay and Pinot noir wines by identifying relationships between reductive characters (i.e. flintiness) identified by sensory evaluation, and match these to the aroma chemistry of the wines.
 This project also involves the detailed investigation of the formation pathway (biological and chemical) of benzyl mercaptan, a chemical compound associated with ‘flintiness’ in wines.
 The benzyl mercaptan component of this work is in collaboration with A/P Bruno Fedrizzi.